fairfaxmedia/procman/README.md

     - beanstalkd
     - ruby /usr/local/bin/dir-watcher

-... which can be read by Puppet modules (et al) to produce valid process-monitoring config's.
+... which can be read by Puppet's Facter (et al) to produce valid process-monitoring config's.

 ## Development